-Andrew came to Academy School after teaching 5th grade for 7 years at Green Street School.
-He is proud to have been a member of the 4th grade team at Academy for the past 3 years.
+Andrew came to Academy School in 2016, after teaching 5th grade for 7 years at Green Street School.
+He is proud to have been a member of the 4th grade team at Academy.
 Andrew is a long time resident of Brattleboro and a former Academy student.
 He has a Bachelors degree in Education and Environmental Studies from Union Institute and University and is currently completing a Masters degree in Educational Leadership through Southern New Hampshire University.
 Andrew enjoys helping students reach their full potential academically and socially in school, as well as how to be responsible citizens in their community.

 Anne Moore Odell